-Mathematics II Mathematics II

-Course title Mathematics II
+Course title Multivariable Calculus and Vector Analysis

-Course code XM200
+Course code CHM_201

 Type of course Compulsory

 Level of course Undergraduate

 Year of study 1 st

 Semester 2 nd

-ECTS credits 6
+ECTS credits 7

 Name of the lecturer Panayiotis Vafeas

-Learning outcome At the end of this course the student should be able to: 1.
-Have a good understanding of the knowledge of the basic applied mathematics for engineers, within the wide area of the differential and integral calculus of many variables, which is adequate to his/her science.
-2. Know the new notions in the form of definitions and theorems that concern the basic contents of the course "Mathematics II", in order to be able to apply them.
-3. Combine and make worthy of the knowledge that he/she acquired to other fields of the theoretical and applied mathematics, in which certain notions and principles of the present course are necessary and useful.
+Learning outcome At the end of this course the student should be able to: Have a good understanding of the knowledge of the basic applied mathematics for engineers, within the wide area of the differential and integral calculus of many variables, as well as of the vector analysis, which is adequate to his/her science.
+Know the new notions in the form of definitions and theorems that concern the basic contents of the course "Multivariable Calculus and Vector Analysis", in order to be able to apply them Combine and make worthy of the knowledge that he/she acquired to other fields of the theoretical and applied mathematics, in which certain notions and principles of the present course are necessary and useful.

 Competences/Skills At the end of the course the student will have further developed the following skills and competences: 1.
-Ability to demonstrate knowledge and understanding of essential concepts, principles and applications that are related to the differential and integral calculus of many variables.
+Ability to demonstrate knowledge and understanding of essential concepts, principles and applications that are related to the differential and integral calculus of many variables, as well as to the vector analysis.
 2. Ability to apply such knowledge to the solution of problems in other fields of the wide conception of theoretical and applied mathematics, related to the science of Chemical Engineering, or to the solution of multidisciplinary problems.
 3. Study skills needed for continuing profession development.

 Prerequisites There are no prerequisite courses.
-It is, however, recommended that students should have the basic knowledge of the differential and integral calculus of one variable, as well as of the vectors analysis, which they were taught to the corresponding course "Mathematics I".
+It is, however, recommended that students should have the basic knowledge of the differential and integral calculus of one variable, as well as of the linear algebra, which they were taught to the corresponding course "Single Variable Calculus and Linear Algebra".

 Course contents Cartesian, cylindrical and spherical coordinates in space.
 Cylindrical surfaces and second degree surfaces.
-Functions of many variables, limit, continuity and partial derivative of functions of many variables.
-Differentiation rules, Schwartz's theorem and directional derivative.
-Total differential and the
+Functions of many variables, limit, continuity, partial derivative of first or higher order of functions and geometrical meaning.
+Derivation